-Do you find the text within AUSOM News too small on your iPad? if reading it within Safari or if you are reading it within the Books app you will initially be faced with a full page with text that may be too small.
+Do you find the text within AUSOM News too small on your iPad?
+Reading it within Safari or if you are reading it within the Books app you will initially be faced with a full page with text that may be too small.

 One way of enlarging the area within most of the 2-column articles is to double-tap on the area you would like to expand.